Michigan Tech, Central Michigan University Launch Collaborative Physical Therapy Doctoral Program

 Peter Loubert, Michigan Tech site coordinator for CMU’s physical therapy doctoral program, cut the ceremonial ribbon, inviting guests to tour the facilities.

-State Rep. Scott Dianda; Kirk Schott, representing State Sen. Tom Casperson; Ann Martin, representing Congressman Dan Benishek; Michigan Tech Board of Control member Paul Olilla; and Herm Treizenburg, former head of CMU’s physical therapy program, were among the special guests at the ceremony.
+State Rep. Scott Dianda; Kirk Schott, representing State Sen. Tom Casperson; Ann Martin, representing Congressman Dan Benishek; Michigan Tech Board of Trustees member Paul Olilla; and Herm Treizenburg, former head of CMU’s physical therapy program, were among the special guests at the ceremony.

 Congressman Benishek sent a framed certificate honoring the program partnership between CMU and Michigan Tech.
 The certificate said: “It is my hope that this partnership will lead to the better health of residents of northern Michigan for years to come.”